fcosueza/rust-playground/basic-concepts/variables/README.md

 # Variables
-Basic variables use in Rust
+Basic variables use in Rust.